ana301/RemoveOggy/README.md

 ## Method

-The required function removeOggy() is complete.
+The required function is complete.